 3. Amazon uses big data analytics to recommend products to customers and optimize their search results.

 4. Nordstrom is using big data analytics to improve the in-store experience for customers.
-They track customer movements throughout the store and use this information to make layout and product placement changes.
+They track customer movements throughout the store and use this information to change layout and product placement.

 5. Best Buy uses big data analytics to price match competitors and offer personalized deals to customers.